andreas-becker/project-ASVS-User-Stories/Authentication/2_2_3-Authentication_Authenticator-notifications.md

 **Story**:
 As a Security Engineer\
-I want to use weak authenticators (such as SMS and email) only as secondary verification and transaction approval, so that my system is protected with more secure authentication methods.
+I want to use weak authenticators (such as SMS and email) only as secondary verification and transaction approval\
+So that my system is protected with more secure authentication methods.

 ## Scenario